 Why did you join the Board at R3?

 I hadn’t heard of them, nor did I know much about blockchain – it was still an emerging technology at the time.
-R3 had engaged Dan and Ben Erskine-Hill at Erevena to hire an independent non-executive director with an enterprise SaaS background.
+R3 had engaged Dan at Erevena to hire an independent non-executive director with an enterprise SaaS background.
 That was me.
 But I wasn’t sure if this role was the right fit.
 It took four months to set up a meeting with David at R3 because we were both so busy, but when we discovered we lived just a few blocks apart in New Jersey, USA, I cycled round to his house for a very informal interview – I describe it as a meeting of destiny.

 I was intrigued by R3’s unique situation.
 At one level it was a start-up – a new blockchain venture set up to solve business issues in complex and highly regulated markets.
 Then, at another level, it was funded by some of the world’s largest financial services organizations, with its many Board members drawn from the industry.
 A start-up with the backing of a global consortia was something different.